 What Is No-Code Development?

-No-code development is precisely what it sounds like: It’s tech that allows you to create websites, apps, and even software without using any programming language or relying on technical knowledge.
+No-code development is precisely what it sounds like: technology that allows you to create websites, apps, and software without writing any programming code or relying on technical knowledge.

-Getting started with your no-code development tool is as easy as creating an email account.
-First, sign up for a no-code development platform like Adalo, Wix, or Squarespace that you access using your internet browser.
-Then, seconds later, you’ll have a digital easel at your fingertips.
+Getting started with a no-code development tool is as easy as creating an email account.
+Sign up for a platform like Adalo, a no-code app builder for database-driven web apps and native iOS and Android apps—one version across all three platforms, published to the Apple App Store and Google Play, Wix, or Squarespace that you access through your internet browser.
+Seconds later, you'll have a digital easel at your fingertips.

-Building your no-code project will be done by logging into your account, so in order to create your project, you’ll always need to have a reliable internet connection.
-In most cases, you won’t need to download any tools to your computer or mobile device.
+Building your no-code project happens by logging into your account, so you'll always need a reliable internet connection.
+In most cases, you won't need to download any tools to your computer or mobile device.

 Most no-code development platforms save all updates to your project in real time.
 When it's time to hang up your hat for the day, you can rest assured that you can pick up where you left off.